techsterx/slim-config-yaml/README.md

     ->addFile('/path/to/another/file.yaml');
 ```

-You can import a whole directory of YAML files as well.
+You can import a whole directory of YAML files.
 ```php
 \\BurningDiode\Slim\Config\Yaml::getInstance()->addDirectory('/path/to/directory');
 ```